A Passivity-Based Method for Accelerated Convex Optimisation: Passivity-Based Design of Optimisers

 then Eq. \eqref{Eq:V_dot} verifies that

 as per the definition of passivity stated in Definition \ref{Defn:passivity}.
 (We will come back to Eq. \eqref{Eq:W_dot} after defining the input-output map.)

 Integrating Eq. \eqref{Eq:V_dot} gives

-Considering the way how the input $u$ is defined in Eq. \eqref{Eq:xu} and the integral relation shown in Eq. \eqref{Eq:chain_rule_int}, a natural choice is to define the variable $v\left(t\right)$ as the integral of scaled output, that is,
+Considering the way that the input $u$ is defined in Eq. \eqref{Eq:xu} and the integral relation shown in Eq. \eqref{Eq:chain_rule_int}, a natural choice is to define the variable $v\left(t\right)$ as the integral of scaled output, that is,

 With this choice, Eq. \eqref{Eq:V_t_0} can be rewritten by using Eq. \eqref{Eq:chain_rule_int} as

 Note that if an invertible preconditioner matrix $M$ is introduced in the definition of input as $u=-\alpha M \nabla_{v}U$, then the inner product between input and output does not change by defining $\dot{v}=\alpha M^{-1} y$.